Wheaton Precious Metals Corp. (WPM) Shares Up Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for WPM stocks, with RBC Capital Mkts repeating the rating for WPM by listing it as a “Sector Perform.”
 The predicted price for WPM in the upcoming period, according to RBC Capital Mkts is $45 based on the research report published on May 23, 2023 of the current year 2023.

-During the last 5 trading sessions, WPM fell by -1.96%, which changed the moving average for the period of 200-days by +32.77% in comparison to the 20-day moving average, which settled at $43.21.
-In addition, Wheaton Precious Metals Corp. saw 6.47% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WPM rose by +5.22%, which changed the moving average for the period of 200-days by +22.67% in comparison to the 20-day moving average, which settled at $42.83.
+In addition, Wheaton Precious Metals Corp. saw 12.03% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for WPM